namaste1337/Juntos-Mobile/README.md

     mongorestore --db juntos juntos/

-3. Next, you will need to download the image test assets to insure that, these are the images associated with the mongo test data from the above test.
+3. Next, you will need to download the image test assets, these are the images associated with the mongo test data from the above step.
 The image assets can be found at the following link:

     https://www.juntosplatform.org/juntos_test_images.zip